Staphylococcus/brain-from-brane/docs/glossary.md

 ### Proto-Semantics
 Early-stage meaning-making capabilities characterized by functional significance assignment and basic environmental interpretation, representing the developmental stage between simple detection and full semantic processing.

+### Structural Resonance
+The alignment and compatibility between an information system's organizational patterns and existing environmental structures, cultural frameworks, or host capabilities.
+Structural resonance determines whether information systems can gain widespread adoption within specific contexts.
+Scientific methodologies achieved structural resonance in Western cultural contexts through compatibility with existing emphases on systematic observation and logical reasoning, while facing adoption barriers in contexts with incompatible epistemological frameworks.

+### Template Effects
+The mechanism by which self-stabilizing patterns serve as organizational templates that guide the formation of similar or complementary patterns in their surrounding environment.
+Template effects represent one of the primary ways that stable information patterns extend their influence through the [outward stabilization propensity](#outward-stabilization-propensity).
+Examples include language grammars structuring communication patterns, software interfaces guiding user behavior, and cultural practices shaping social organization.
+Template effects operate through **structural influence** rather than semantic persuasion, making them a key component of [organizational agency](#organizational-agency).

 ---